 a.
 Proprietary Information - Information contained in unsuccessful grant applications will remain the property of the applicant.
-The government will retain for three years one file copy of each unsuccessful grant application.
+The government will retain for three (3) years one file copy of each unsuccessful grant application.
 Public release of information in any grant application submitted will be subject to existing statutory and regulatory requirements, such as the Freedom of Information and Privacy Acts.
+If proprietary information is provided in a grant application that constitutes proprietary technical data, confidential personnel information, or proprietary commercial or financial information, it will be treated in confidence, to the extent permitted by law, provided this information is clearly marked by the applicant in accordance with paragraph D., above, and provided appropriate page numbers are inserted in the Proprietary Notice legend printed on the first page of the Project Narrative.